-Across the country, 14.5 million kids under 18 live in poverty.
+Across the country, approximately 1 in 6 children under 18 live in poverty.
 These are disproportionately children of color who already struggle with issues of access and equity.
 Without community support, they are more at risk for missing school, dropping out and failing to earn a high school diploma.
 By helping our most vulnerable students stay in school and succeed in life, we are building stronger, healthier and more economically stable communities where every person is capable of reaching his or her greatest potential.

 Our school-based staff partner with teachers to identify challenges students face in class or at home and coordinate with community partners to bring outside resources inside schools.
 From immediate needs like food or clothing to more complex ones like counseling or emotional support, we do whatever it takes to help students succeed.